apcro/croissant/README.md

 Croissant is a simple to use web framework designed for speed and scalability.

-## Official Documentation
+# Development

-Documentation for the framework can be found on the [Croissant website](http://www.croissant-framework.com/).
-This documentation is currently incomplete.
+Primary development of the framework is ongoing in the `2.0` branch.
+The `1.0` branch is being retained currently for historical purposes.

-### Contributing To Croissant
+# Contributing To the Croissant Framework

 **All issues and pull requests should be filed on the [apcro/croissant](http://github.com/apcro/croissant) repository.**

-### License
+# License

 The Croissant framework is copyright Tom Gordon